pabloabap/philosophers42/README.md

 	- *timestamp_in_ms* *X* is thinking.
 	- *timestamp_in_ms* *X* died.

-	Replaing *timestamp_in_ms* by time passed since the simulation start in miliseconds and *X* by philo number.
+	Replacing *timestamp_in_ms* by time passed since the simulation start in miliseconds and *X* by philo number.
 - Logs must not been breaken by other philosophers.
 - The maximum delay between philo death and its log must be 10ms.